 This is linuxlearninghub.com

-#Command used to redirect an output to an sample txt file
+Command used to redirect output to a sample txt file

 echo ‘This is linuxlearninghub.com’ > sample.txt